f5devcentral/f5-agility-labs-nginx/docs/class5/module1/lab4/lab4.rst

 .. image:: images/custom_reject_page.png

 8. NGINX App Protect redirected us to this page.
 Notice that a **support ID** is generated when the page loads.
-We can use this ID to identify the cause of the image block. **Select and copy this value** so that we can search for it in NMS-SM.
+You can use this ID to identify the cause of the image block. **Select and copy this value** so that you can search for it in NMS-SM.

 .. image:: images/select_copy_support_id.gif